In the Faëry Hills: Background

 Sleep there till the moon and the stars die!"

-The immortals sweep Oisin into "a wild and sudden dance" that "mocked at Time and Fate and Chance".
+The immortals sweep Oisín into "a wild and sudden dance" that "mocked at Time and Fate and Chance".

 Bax does not attempt a programmatic depiction of the episode, but seeks to convey something of the atmosphere of the poem; he said that he had tried "to envelop the music in an atmosphere of mystery and remoteness akin to the feeling with which the people of the West think of their beautiful and often terrible faeries".
-The central section has been seen by the commentators Lewis Foreman and Marshall Walker as inspired by the moment when Oisin is caught up by the immortals in their wild dance.
+The central section has been seen by the commentators Lewis Foreman and Marshall Walker as inspired by the moment when Oisín is caught up by the immortals in their wild dance.

 The work is the longest of the three constituent parts of Eire, playing for approximately 15 minutes, compared with about 13 for Into the Twilight (1908) and 11 for Roscatha.

+Instrumentation

+The piece is scored for three flutes (third doubling on piccolo), two oboes, English horn, three clarinets, bass clarinet, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, bass drum, cymbals, glockenspiel, tambourine, celesta, two harps, and strings.

 Performance, reception and recordings

 The premiere of the work was conducted by Wood at a Promenade Concert at the Queen's Hall on 30 August 1910.
 The work received mixed notices.
 The Manchester Guardians reviewer wrote, "Mr Bax has happily suggested the appropriate atmosphere of mystery"; The Observer found the piece "very undeterminate and unsatisfying, but not difficult to follow".
 The Times commented on the "rather second-hand language" at some points, derivative of Wagner and Debussy, although "there is still a great deal which is wholly individual".
 The Musical Times praised "a mystic glamour that could not fail to be felt by the listener" although the coherence of the piece "was not instantly discernible".

 The work has, as of 2015, been recorded three times for CD, by the Ulster Orchestra conducted by Bryden Thomson (1985), the Royal Scottish National Orchestra and David Lloyd-Jones (1997), and the BBC Philharmonic Orchestra and Vernon Handley (2006).